 ~Emily Wei Rales & Mitch Rales, Founders

-This Spring, Glenstone Museum will select individuals with a demonstrated interest in the museum field to join the fourth class of our Emerging Professionals Program (EPP) and become part of our team of Guides.
+This Spring, Glenstone Museum will select individuals with a demonstrated interest in the museum field to join the fifth class of our Emerging Professionals Program (EPP) and become part of our team of Guides.
 Applicants may be considering or may have completed graduate studies in the arts, and may be certain of their passion but uncertain of their path.
 This unique program with its breadth of learning opportunities and exposure to professionals in all areas of the Museum is a wonderful way to gain greater understanding of the many career possibilities.
 And unlike many first career opportunities in the arts which are short, unpaid internships or offer only a small stipend, this is a full-time, paid position with comprehensive benefits that can extend up to two years.

 When you first lay eyes on Glenstone…you’re likely to wonder how a place so magical could have remained so under the radar…Glenstone is a museum, and an escape from it all.

 Frequently Asked Questions

 What is the Emerging Professionals Program?

 The Emerging Professionals Program is a full-time, paid position for people interested in working with visitors, starting their careers in museums, gaining insights into different career path options, and building their professional skillset, reputation, and network.
 Participants in the Emerging Professionals Program are Guides at Glenstone for four days each workweek.
 On the fifth day of the workweek, time is built into their schedules for ongoing learning and professional enrichment.
 The program is a one-year term position with the possibility to extend for a second year based on successful performance in the role and mutual interest.

 How old is the program?